Resources and Facilities

 Barnes and Noble at Texas Tech, the official university bookstore, is located in the Student Union Building.
-As the supplier for all required and recommended textbooks and supplies for students, it offers a large selection of used rental and digital books and will buy back books from students at the end of each semester (prices based on books used for following semester).
+As the supplier for all required and recommended textbooks and supplies for students, the bookstore offers a large selection of used, rental, and digital books with services that include special orders and textbook reservations.
+The bookstore will also buy back books from students at the end of each semester (prices based on books used for following semester).

-The bookstore offers a wide selection of reference and general interest books as well as study guides, exam books, technical books, and bestsellers.
-In addition, the bookstore carries a variety of Texas Tech apparel and giftware; art, school, and engineering supplies; convenience items; and much more.
-Services include textbook reservations and special orders.
-The bookstore also houses a Barnes and Noble Cafe that serves Starbuck’s coffee.
+The bookstore offers a wide selection of reference and general interest books, study guides, bestsellers, and Nook devices and accessories.
+In addition, the bookstore carries a variety of Texas Tech apparel and giftware, school supplies, convenience items, and much more.
+The bookstore also houses a Barnes and Noble Café that serves Starbucks coffee and treats.

 The bookstore accepts personal checks, major credit cards, and TechExpress.
 Store hours are 7:30 a.m. to 5 p.m. weekdays.